 Do You Have To Pay Tax On Gambling Winnings Uk

-Do You Have To Pay Tax On Gambling Winnings Uk 3,0/5 8046 votes
+- Do You Have To Pay Tax On Gambling Winnings Uk Money

 Although any winnings gained from gambling be it online, in a high street bookmaker or in a casino, are exempt from tax in the UK, you may be in a situation where some interest earned on those winnings whilst they are in a bank account, savings account, trust fund or bond will be taxable.
 You still have to pay.
 You must claim that money when filing your taxes.
 It’s still income.
 The government is less concerned with where you got the money — from a tax perspective — and more concerned with where you live.
 If you live in the United States, you’re not exempt from taxes.